We have dates for

 What else should I bring?
 Not too much: it can be hot and sunny and could be overcast or rainy but will not get cold.
 Towels are provided and we hope to provide a limited laundry service.
 Bring comfortable riding clothes in earth colours, blues or greens – (not bright red or turquoise) long-sleeved collared shirts, (we have TWT shirts for sale), bandana, riding helmet, bum bag, lip salve, sun cream factor 30, short boots and half-chaps, wax raincoat, camera with extra memory card and charger, sun hat, sarong, sandals or flip flops, summer dress & comfy clothes to wear in the evenings.
 (Voltage is the same but round pin plugs – so you need an adaptor.)
 Bring a small bag for your swimming costume and washbag, pyjamas, spare clothes and torch that we will take to Windsong.
 Handbags are not a good idea but remember your passport.

-Do bring out any old children’s clothes, especially grey/black/blue/white school uniform or sports gear as we can donate it a welfare project in the Waterberg.
+Do bring out any old children’s clothes, especially grey/black/blue/white school uniform or sports gear and bras as we can donate it a welfare project in the Waterberg.
 Crayons, blue pens and pencils are also much appreciated and are something we can donate to the primary school on the route.

 Do cell phones work?
 Occasionally.
 Wifi is weak, We take radio communication and phones.